TakanoTaiga/TaigasPortfolio/README.md

 code : This project is private.

-The project is to steer by iOS App using only image recognition results.
-MoreInfo
+The project is to steer by iOS App using only image recognition results. more info

 ## 2022 NHK Kosen Robokon
+using : C/C++ , Python , ROS2(planning) , Jetson , Ubuntu , Swift/SwiftUI(planning)